ZeroPattern

 Creates a zero pattern with the given set

-and the given arithmeticprogressions
+finite_setand the given arithmeticprogressions.INPUT:

 OUTPUT: